Incoming SAAC President

 C-USA Coach of the Year 2013, 2014, 2015

-In her six seasons as the head coach of Rice Women's Tennis, Elizabeth Schmidt has firmly established the Owl's program on the national scene and the two-time C-USA Coach of the Year now looks to lead them into an exciting new chapter in program history with the opening of the George R. Brown Tennis Center in the Fall of 2014.
+In her seven seasons as the head coach of Rice Women's Tennis, Elizabeth Schmidt has firmly established the Owl's program on the national scene , leading the Owls to four consecutive NCAA berths and three consecutive C-USA Championships as well as into a new era with the opening of the George R. Brown Tennis Center in the Fall of 2014.